(Disclaimer: This post may contain affiliate links, which means we may receive a small commission at no extra cost to you.)

 I recommend spending at least 4 days in Mexico City.
 This gives you enough time to explore the city’s main attractions and iconic sites on the outskirts.

 There is so much to see in Mexico City that you could easily spend weeks here and still have more to discover.
 But four days is a perfect amount of time to experience the different neighborhoods, enjoy the restaurants, cafes, and street food, and historic sites.
-All and all, i’d say anywhere from 4 to 7 days in Mexico City is perfect for your first trip.
+All and all, I’d say anywhere from 4 to 7 days in Mexico City is perfect for your first trip.

 Where to Stay in Mexico City?